 - Dishes to try: Thai Noodles, Ramen, Tai Pai Chicken, Fish and Coconut Caramel Custard.

 - Cost for 2: Rs.
 1800.
-The restaurant is a mix of fine dine and casual dining; it all depends upon the day as they have events going on continuously.
+The restaurant is a mix of fine and casual dining.
+It depends upon the day of the week as the restaurant hosts events regularly.
 The buffet rates for lunch are different for veg and non-veg; plus the day of the week plays an important part too; however, the average is Rs.
 700 per person.

 This mini joint is located inside the Flea Bazaar Café in Kamala Mills, Lower Parel.
-Yugo Sushi serves only one cuisine i.e. Japanese.
-The main attraction is sushi with an excellent menu consisting of classic sushi like California, Surmai (King Mackerel), Anchovy, Crab and Salmon.
+Yugo Sushi serves only Japanese cuisine.
+The menu consisting of exotic and classic sushis like California, Surmai (King Mackerel), Anchovy, Crab and Salmon.
 They have vegetarian sushi too (yeah, that’s a thing).

 Yugo Sushi is probably the only place on this list which is featured on Zomato but doesn’t have any ratings, reviews and must-try.
 In fact, it doesn’t even have a menu uploaded with very limited photos.
 To be honest, I don’t understand why, because the place is always flooded with customers even on the weekdays.

 - Sushi to try: California Sushi, Sashimi and Salmon Sushi.
 A single serving of sushi consists of 8 pieces.

 Just like China Bistro, Grills and Wok also have three branches in the city.
 One of them is in South Mumbai and the other two are in the western suburbs – Byculla, Andheri (Oshiwara) and Goregaon.
 So, if anyone from the central suburbs wishes to have a meal at Grills & Wok then Byculla is the best option or else, there is a compulsion for a few hours of an outing.